Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Method

 As illustrated in Figure~\ref{fig:scaling}, we observe a clear positive correlation between the number of reasoning tokens and report quality.
 However, model performance plateaus around 450 tokens, indicating that additional reasoning beyond this point yields minimal improvement.
 This saturation point provides a practical guideline for balancing inference cost and quality under test-time compute constraints.

-To further ensure the reliability of the generated content, we introduce a final verification step.
-After producing an initial sentence $s_o$ for each organ, the VLM revisits the reasoning path taken (\ie, the sequence of $(q_j, a_j)$ pairs) and evaluates whether the generated output is coherent and justified.
+To ensure the reliability of the generated content, we further introduce a final verification step.
+After producing an initial sentence $r_o$ for each organ, the VLLM revisits the reasoning path taken (\ie, $\mathcal{C}_o$) and evaluates whether the generated output is coherent and justified.
 If inconsistencies are detected—such as unsupported conclusions or logical contradictions—the system re-enters the reasoning loop for that organ, repeating the traversal with updated prompts until a satisfactory report is obtained.